ffund/tcp-ip-essentials/lab-multicast/simple.md

 ping -I eth1 -c 3 -b 10.10.1.255
 ```

-to send a broadcast frame.
+to send a broadcast frame to the directed broadcast address.

 Also, run